Compiling and Installing

 On Windows with MinGW, install flex and bison with:

-mingw-get install msys-flex msys-bisonFor MSVC on Windows, you can find flex/bison programs on the Mesa ftp site.
+mingw-get install msys-flex msys-bisonFor MSVC on Windows, install Win flex-bison.

 1.2 For DRI and hardware acceleration